F2er-WRO/F2er-WRO-2025-Future-Engineers/README.md

 ## GitHub utilization
-Our repository is on the following link: https://github.com/F2er-WRO/Project
+Our repository is on the following link: https://github.com/F2er-WRO/F2er-WRO-2025-Future-Engineers

 It includes the codes for the robot setup such as camera, controller and display.
 Two codes for the upload and run process, as well as the `open_challenge.py` and `obstacle_challenge.py`.
+Here we also have the images and videos organized in separate folders.

 Lastly, the repository includes the README.md file suitable with the following rules of the WRO Organization.